Gunnison Tunnel

+History

 At the time of its completion, it was the longest irrigation tunnel in the world and quickly made the area around Montrose into profitable agricultural lands.
 In 1972, the tunnel was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers (ASCE).

 The idea for a tunnel is credited to Frank Lauzon, a miner and prospector.
 By the early 1890s he was farming in Montrose.
 Popular lore is that idea came to him in a dream that the waters of the Gunnison River should be brought to the valley.
+In the late 1890s, the campaign for the tunnel was led by Omer Madison Kem.
+National funding was approved in 1902.

 As construction was undertaken, two advances in technology made work safer and easier.
 Jackhammers fed by a compressor replaced hand-turned drill bits to set holes for blasting charges.
 Dynamite replaced black powder for blasting.
 By 1906 shifts of workers up to 30 at a time worked in the tunnel.

 The tunnel opened in 1909 to much fanfare with a dedication ceremony attended by President William Howard Taft.

 It was listed on the National Register of Historic Places in 1979.

 The tunnel is 5.8 mi long and is 11x12 ft in cross-section, with square corners at the bottom and an arched roof.
 It drops about 40 ft over its length.
 At the deepest, it is about 2,200 ft beneath the surface of Vernal Mesa.

+In 2009, some communities in the Uncompahgre Valley, celebrated the centennial anniversary of the Gunnison Tunnel opening.